-[ ] TRANSITION REPORT PURSUANT TO SECTION SECURITIES EXCHANGE ACT OF

-For the transition period from to

-Commission file number: 0-11676

-BEL FUSE INC.

-(Exact name of registrant as specified in its charter)

-New Jersey 22-1463699

-e or other jurisdiction of poration or organization) (I.R.S.
+[] TRANSITION REPORT PURSUANT TO SECTION SECURITIES EXCHANGE ACT OF For the transition period from to Commission file number: 0-11676 BEL FUSE INC. (Exact name of registrant as specific ed in its charter) (Exact name of registrant as specific cu in its chartery New Jersey 22-1463699 State or other jurisdiction of incorporation or organization) (I.R.S.
 Employer Identification No.)

-206 Van Vorst Street

-Jersey City, New Jersey 07302

------(Address of principal executive offices)
+206 Van Vorst Street Jersey City, New Jersey 07302 (Address of principal executive offices) (Zip Code)

-(Zip Code)